Russia's air force accidentally bombs its own city | Law-Order

 - Russian Federation

-When a powerful blast shook a Russian city near the border of Ukraine residents thought it was an Ukrainian attack.
-But the Russian military quickly acknowledged that it was a bomb accidentally dropped by one of its own warplanes.
+Russia's military acknowledged that a bomb accidentally dropped by one of its warplanes caused a powerful blast in a Russian city not far from Ukraine's border, injuring two and scaring local residents.

-Belgorod, a city of 340,000 about 40 kilometers (25 miles) east of the border, has faced regular drone attacks that Russian authorities blame on the Ukrainian military, but the explosion late Thursday was far more powerful than anything its residents had heard before.
+Belgorod, a city of 340,000 located about 40 kilometers (25 miles) east of the Russia-Ukraine border, has faced regular drone attacks during Russia's current military operation in Ukraine.
+Russian authorities blamed the earlier strikes on the Ukrainian military, which refrained from directly claiming responsibility for the attacks.

+The explosion late on Thursday was far more powerful than anything Belgorod residents had experienced before.
+Witnesses reported a low hissing sound followed by a blast that made nearby apartment buildings tremble and shattered their windows.

 Immediately after the explosion, Russian commentators and military bloggers were abuzz with theories about what weapon Ukraine had used for the attack.
-Many called for a powerful retribution.
+Many of them called for strong retribution.

-But about an hour later, the Russian Defence Ministry acknowledged that the explosion was caused by a weapon accidentally dropped by one of its own Su-34 bombers.
-It didn't offer any further details, but military experts said the weapon likely was a powerful 500-kilogram (1,100-pound) bomb.
+But about an hour later, the Russian Defense Ministry acknowledged that a weapon accidentally released by one of its own Su-34 bombers caused the blast.
+The ministry did not provide any further details, but military experts said the weapon likely was a powerful 500-kilogram (1,100-pound) bomb.

-In Thursday's blast, the weapon was apparently set to explode with a small delay after impact, to hit underground facilities.
+Military experts charged that the weapon appeared to have been set to explode with a small delay after impact that would allow it to hit underground facilities.

-Belgorod Gov. Vyacheslav Gladkov said that local authorities decided to temporarily resettle residents of a nine-story apartment building near the blast while it was inspected to make sure it hadn't suffered irreparable structural damage.
+Belgorod Gov. Vyacheslav Gladkov said local authorities decided to temporarily resettle residents of a nine-story apartment building while it was inspected to make sure it hadn't suffered structural damage that rendered it unsafe to live in.
+Russian commentators questioned why the warplane flew over Belgorod and urged the military to avoid such risky overflights in the future.

-The explosion in Belgorod followed the crash of a Russian warplane next to a residential building in the port city of Yeysk on the Sea of Azov that killed 15 people.
-Yeysk hosts a big Russian air base with warplanes flying missions over Ukraine.
+In October, a Russian warplane crashed next to a residential building in the port city of Yeysk on the Sea of Azov, killing 15 people.
+Yeysk hosts a big Russian air base with warplanes that fly missions over Ukraine.

-Military experts have noted that as the number of Russian military flights have increased sharply during the fighting, so have the crashes and accidents.
+Military experts have noted that as the number of Russian military flights have increased sharply during the fighting, so have crashes and misfires.
+In another deadly incident in the Belgorod region, two volunteer soldiers fired at Russian troops at a military firing range, killing 11 and wounding 15 others before being shot dead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)